MPhil in Medical Anthropology

-During the first year, you will be examined on the three core papers and the option paper (all 5,000-word essays) in the third term, which serve as qualifying (rather than final) exams for MPhil students to progress to the second year.
+During the first year, you will be examined on the three core papers and the option paper, which serve as qualifying (rather than final) exams for MPhil students to progress to the second year.

 Finally, you will submit your 30,000 word dissertation in May of the second year.

 Many graduates from the course enter teaching and research.
 There is also some recruitment by public bodies, larger private companies, development agencies, NGOs and other organisations.

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.

 For further information please see our page on changes to courses and the provisions of the student contract regarding changes to courses.

 If you're thinking about applying for this course, you may also wish to consider the courses listed below.
 These courses may have been suggested due to their similarity with this course, or because they are offered by the same department or faculty.